 - A. Nonconforming lots containing a principal structure may have up to 800 square feet of accessory structure(s).
-Said structure(s) shall not be located in the bluff or Shore Impact Zones and shall meet all other requirements of this ordinance. - B. Additions to principal or accessory structures located on nonconforming lots may be permitted provided all the minimum requirements of this ordinance can be met. - C. Nonconforming lots, regardless of lot size and width, may have one water oriented accessory use in accordance with the standards found in Article VI, Section 13 of the St. Louis County Zoning Book.
+Said structure(s) shall not be located in the bluff or Shore Impact Zones and shall meet all other requirements of this ordinance. - B. Additions to principal or accessory structures located on nonconforming lots may be permitted provided all the minimum requirements of this ordinance can be met. - C. Nonconforming lots, regardless of lot size and width, may have one water oriented accessory use in accordance with the standards found in St. Louis County Ordinance Article IV, Section 4.